loadthecode0/internship-experience-iitd/README.md

     - 50 Challenging Problems in Probability
     - Heard on the Street
     - Mark Joshi
-    After doing a couple of these, you will get a hang of it and it will get easier to get through the rest.
+- After doing a couple of these, you will get a hang of it and it will get easier to get through the rest.
 - Discuss approaches with friends.
 - Some quant tests will ask CP problems, so be ready for that.

-Be collaborative with your peers, don't get too competitive!
+Be collaborative with your peers, don't get too competitive amongst yourselves!

 ## C. Other General Stuff

 1. Tests ARE getting harder every year.
+2. Be ready to give tests at midnight.
-2. Put expectations aside.
+3. Put expectations aside.
 There will be occasions where you think you deserved a shortlist more than someone who actually got it.
 Something better is in store for you.
-3. Support your friends, and they will support you.
+4. Support your friends, and they will support you.
 This is what kept me sane.
-4. OCS Slottings can unfortunately lead to a potential waste of shortlists.
+5. OCS Slottings can unfortunately lead to a potential waste of shortlists.
 In my case, I had only two shortlists that I actually wanted in the first slot of Day 1 (Optiver and Glean).
 My other quant preferences were in the second slot.
 But I couldn't risk giving the first slot interviews badly to be able to sit for Slot 2.
 So, essentially, my Slot 2 quant shortlists got wasted since I had to get something in Slot 1.
 But it turned out well in the end.
-5. Face rejection with strength.
+6. Face rejection with strength.
 It may happen multiple times if you are in the larger majority of people.

-That's mostly all!
+7. Expect OCS to give you a hard time in general.
+8. Companies may delay interviews purposely.
+It is your job to handle the situation diplomatically so as to not reduce your chances of getting offers by telling them off, while at the same time making sure you are able to give your top priority interviews well.

 All the best to future aspirants!